 ‘Normal’ vs. Healthy

-- Using the phone or attempting to keep it on even when asked specifically not to (e.g., at work, at a movie, in a meeting, at a family event, etc.)
+- Using the phone or attempting to keep it on even when asked specifically not to (e.g., at work, at a movie, in a meeting, at a family event, etc.).

-- Using online interactions through social media as a primary way to communicate with other people
+- Using online interactions through social media as a primary way to communicate with other people.

-- Feeling uncomfortable or agitated when without your phone for any reason, even if for a brief time
+- Feeling uncomfortable or agitated when without your phone for any reason, even if for a brief time.

-- Being unable to go without use of the phone for a brief period (e.g., a single day)
+- Being unable to go without use of the phone for a brief period (e.g., a single day).

-- Going to extreme measures to maintain connection (e.g., maintain online connection, keep battery charged, etc.)
+- Going to extreme measures to maintain connection (e.g., maintain online connection, keep battery charged, etc.).

-- Friends and family members express concern about the level of smartphone use
+- Friends and family members express concern about the level of smartphone use.

-- Health problems: It is easy to let important health maintenance fall to the wayside when one is focused on other things.
+- Health problems: It is easy to let important health maintenance fall by the wayside when one is focused on other things.
 Poor nutrition, missing dental and doctor checkups, and other issues can result when spending too much time focused on any addictive behavior.
 Additionally, there is evidence that the light from electronics screens can contribute to heart disease, obesity, disrupted sleep, and more.

 - Relationship issues: When an individual is more focused on the phone than on having an in-person conversation with the person who is next to them, intimacy issues can develop.
 Taking time away from family time, dates, or events to keep up with updates online gives the impression that others are not important, and this can be damaging to healthy relationships.